Code-Institute-Submissions/P-L-Services/documentation/testing.md

 style.css

 - 2x error messages and 1x warning message were generated initially.
-Error messages referenced missing units from margins: these margin values were updated accordingly.
+Error messages referenced missing units from margins: these margin values will be updated accordingly.
-- Retesting indicated no additional issues remain.
 - The error message outlined that imported style sheets have not been checked; this error has been noted and no further action will be taken at this time.

 ![style.css CSS Validation](tests/style.css_CSSValidation.PNG)